 Other activities and events

 Of course the Association has been engaged in a diverse range of other activities.
-Many of these occur through the groups affiliated with the Association.
+Many of these occur through the groups operating under our auspices or affiliated with the Association, such as the Friends of the Museum and the Men’s Shed.
 This is people volunteering and participating in events and activities they enjoy and which further build the special sense of community that we are so lucky to have.
-The activities of our affiliates are detailed in their separate reports.
+The activities of our subgroups and affiliates are detailed in their separate reports.

 Examples of significant events and activities for the Association itself (a testament to the commitment and energy of members) included: